CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 ## ⚖️ Good Citizen Code of Conduct

-This "IOS-XR" Always On Sandbox resource is shared.
+This IOS-XR Always On Sandbox resource is shared.
 This means that you can see other developers' and network engineers changes and they can see yours.

 **Follow these guidelines:**